-- To connect to light rail at the South Shoreline/N 145th Station - To connect to buses at or near the South Shoreline/N 145th - To access other neighborhoods on the west or east side of I-5 - To connect to biking or walking traits - Other WRITE HE
+- To connect to light rail at the South Shoreline/N 145th Station - To connect to buses at or near the South Shoreline/N 145th Station - To access other neighborhoods on the west or east side of I-5 - To connect to biking or walking trails - Other WRITE IN:

-Please select the top three criteria that ere most important to you for this project.
-YOUR FEEDBACK WILL HELP OUR PROJECT TEAM AS WE EVALUATE EACH DESIGN OPTION
+Please select the top three criteria that are most important to you for this project.
+YOUR FEEDBACK WILL HELP OUR PROJECT TEAM AS WE EVALUATE EACH DESIGN OPTION.

 - Maintain safe environment for community

 - Maintain existing parking options

 - Minimize impacts to neighboring properties

 - Manage project costs

 - Minimize construction impacts

 - Protect mature trees

-- Improve pedesirian travel (e.g., sidewalks, crosswalks)
+- Improve pedestrian travel (e.g., sidewalks, crosswalks)

-- Shorten travel time to light rall station/transit center
+- Improve bicycle travel

-- Visual design and overall look
+- Shorten travel time to light rail station/transit center

-- Limit city acquisition of private property
+- Visual design and overall look Limit city acquisition of private property

-Please tell us a little bit more about yourself so that we can understand how inclusive our community
+Please tell us a little bit more about yourself so that we can understand how inclusive our community outreach has been.

-What Is your ZIP code?
+What is your ZIP code?